Tech giants seek meeting with new Malaysian PM on foreign ship cable waiver - Up News Info

 Article content

-KUALA LUMPUR — Facebook, Google, Microsoft and Amazon are seeking to meet Malaysia’s Prime Minister Ismail Sabri Yaakob to ask that foreign vessels be allowed to repair undersea cables in the country’s waters, a Google spokesperson said on Saturday.
+KUALA LUMPUR — Facebook, Google, Microsoft and Amazon are seeking to meet Malaysia’s prime minister to ask that foreign vessels be allowed to repair undersea cables in its waters, a Google spokesperson said on Saturday.

-The tech giants sent a letter on Wednesday to the office of the new premier discuss the nation’s “cabotage” policy, seeking the reinstatement of an exemption revoked last year under the previous government, said the spokesperson for Alphabet Inc’s Google.
+The tech giants sent a letter on Wednesday to the office of the new premier, Ismail Sabri Yaakob, to discuss Malaysia’s cabotage policy, seeking the reinstatement of an exemption revoked last year under the previous government, said the spokesperson for Alphabet Inc’s Google.

 Article content

-The outreach effort is being led by the national internet exchange body, Malaysia Internet Exchange (MyIX), he said.
+The tech giants are being represented by Malaysia’s national internet exchange body, Malaysia Internet Exchange (MyIX), which is taking the lead on engaging with the government.

+MyIX chairman Chiew Kok Hin said the situation would be different if the domestic industry was more developed, with several companies having the required cable repair capabilities.

+“Where’s the harm in allowing tech giants to continue using foreign vessels for repair works while facilitating transfer of knowledge so the local industry can develop,” Chiew told Reuters via email, adding that there was only one Malaysian company in the industry and it lacked the capability.

-Facebook Inc, Microsoft Corp, Amazon.com Inc and MyIX did not immediately respond to Reuters queries on the letter.
+Facebook Inc, Microsoft Corp and Amazon.com Inc did not immediately respond to Reuters queries on the letter.
 Nor did the Prime Minister’s Office or the Transport Ministry.

-The ministry last November overturned https://www.reuters.com/article/us-malaysia-technology-cables-idUSKBN28416D the exemption, granted in 2019, allowing non-Malaysian ships to carry out repairs to submarine cables in the country’s waters.
-The tech giants also wrote to then-premier Muhyiddin Yassin seeking to reinstate the waiver.
+The ministry last November overturned https://www.reuters.com/article/us-malaysia-technology-cables-idUSKBN28416D the exemption, granted in 2019, allowing non-Malaysian ships to carry out repairs to submarine cables.
+The tech giants also wrote to the then-premier, Muhyiddin Yassin, seeking to reinstate the waiver.

 Ismail Sabri took over https://www.reuters.com/world/asia-pacific/malaysias-king-expected-name-new-pm-after-rulers-meet-2021-08-20 as prime minister two weeks ago after Muhyiddin lost his parliamentary majority.